Generative AI and the Hollywood Strike

 Perhaps most intriguing of them all was the casting suggestion for the Bill G character.
 GPT4 suggested many options, from Jeff Bridges to Anthony Hopkins.
 I asked again and again, in different ways.
 But it did not come up with the obvious answer – well, at least the answer that was painfully obvious to me.

-People, the only right answer for this casting decision is a cameo performance.
-No other person in the world could perform this role as good as Bill G himself.
+People, the only right answer for that specific casting decision is a cameo performance.
+No other person in the world could perform this role as good as the man himself.
 How realistic would that be?
 Well, remember, this is a theoretical film.

 Association of data with specific productions or projects